bicstone/gatsby-plugin-fix-fouc/README.md

 Gatsby Plugin Fix FOUC is a plugin that solves flash of unstyled content.

+⚠ Not adequately tested.
+Please use this plugin at your own risk.
+We welcome your feedback.

 ## How Does It Work

 Adds a data attribute to the `<body>` element that hides the page until the initial render of Gatsby App is done on the client, so that the awful flicker is not shown to you.